30 Secrets Starbucks Employees Wish You Knew

 Batch blending is a thing.

 Don't be surprised if you see your baristas batch blending, especially Frappuccinos.
-Countless users on Reddit, who were current or former Starbucks employees, admitted to doing it.
+Countless users on Reddit, who self-identified as current or former Starbucks employees, admitted to doing it.
 "The difference in the finished product is zero whether you batch or individually blend," says user DeGarmo2.

 Don't expect a free drink because of a "mess up."